kylestratis/kylestratis.github.io/_posts/2016-10-27-hash-slices-perl.md

 s/\.*//g foreach @new_keys;
 {% endhighlight%}

-Here comes the perl magic, can you see all the things that are accomplished in this one line?
+Here comes the Perl magic, can you see all the things that are accomplished in this one line?

 {% highlight perl %}
 @my_hash{@new_keys} = delete @my_hash{keys %my_hash};